 a copy of your Universal Credit award letter if you get Universal Credit

 details of any arrears of debts you may have

 details of anyone who lives with you including their income

 your bank details

 If you disagree with our decision

 You need to contact us within one month of the date on the decision letter explaining why you do not agree with our decision.
+You can find our contact details on the decision letter.
 We will then look at the decision again.